tsathoqqua/limadocs/docs/source/documentation/Basic_LIMA_Guide.rst

 4.3 Efuns
 Perhaps you have heard people refer to efuns.
 They are externally defined functions.
-Namely, they are defined by the mud driver.
+Namely, they are defined by the MUD driver.
 If you have played around at all with coding in LPC, you have probably found some expressions you were told to use like this_player(), write(), say(), this_object(), etc. look a lot like functions.
 That is because they are